Modifying And Enforcing Divorce Orders

 However, sometimes an old agreement does not reflect the new needs of your family.
 We can help you modify your plan after changes such as:

 - One parent moving out of the state or country

 - One parent remarrying

 - Serious medical issues affecting a parent or child

 - Some harm or abuse to a child

 Where possible, we will try to help you modify your parenting plan without involving the court.
 However, if you and your ex-spouse cannot reach an agreement about changes to a custody agreement, or if there are abuse issues involved, we will strongly advocate for you and your children in court.

 You don’t have to know whether you need a modification or enforcement.
 Many of our clients come to us only knowing that something isn’t working.
 We will help you identify the cause of the problem, and find the appropriate solution for you and your children.

 Talk To A Lawyer To Get Started On A Solution

-Start with a free initial consultation with an experienced family law attorney to discuss how to make changes to your custody agreement or parenting plan.
+Start with a consultation with an experienced family law attorney to discuss how to make changes to your custody agreement or parenting plan.
 Call Reade Law Firm, PC, at 978-767-4667 or contact us online.
 Our office is located in Peabody, and we help clients throughout eastern Massachusetts with child custody modifications and enforcement.